Fertility Drug Therapies for Infertility

 Ovulation is the process by which a mature follicle bursts and releases an egg.
 The egg is then picked up by the fallopian tube.

 This event marks the transition from the follicular phase of the menstrual cycle into the luteal phase.
 Controlled ovarian hyperstimulation (COH) is an integral part of many infertility treatments because the development of a single follicle with a good egg, or the development of multiple follicles, improves pregnancy rates.
 There are numerous ways (protocols) for controlled ovarian hyperstimulation to be carried out.
 If you have any questions, please feel free to contact ARC, and we will forward your inquiry to an Advanced Reproductive Care physician as geographically close to you as possible.
 The most widespread protocols involve the use of fertility drugs like Gonadotropins (Follistim, Gonal F, Fertinex, Pergonal, Humegon, Repronex) and Clomiphene Citrate (Clomid, Serophene).
 The basic steps in these generalized protocols are explained below.
 As you can tell, generic drug compounds are often referred to by their trade names as well.
-Before outlining the drug therapy protocols, the table below offers a brief synopsis of the names and types of fertility drugs that are most commonly used for controlled ovarian hyperstimulation.
+Before outlining the hormonal treatment for infertility protocols, the table below offers a brief synopsis of the names and types of fertility drugs for women that are most commonly used for controlled ovarian hyperstimulation.

-|Drug Generic or Chemical Name||Brand Names||Type of
+|Drug Generic or Chemical Name||Brand Names||Type of|

 (Leuprolide Acetate or